-- Title page including: student's name, academic unit's name, college, university, date of submission, degree name, committee names with Chair indicated. - 2 Abstract, approximately 100 words, describing the project. - 3 Table of contents - 4 List of illustrations - Report text, explaining the project: genesis of the idea, brief review of literature, assumptions, justification, goals, methodology, results, conclusions.
+- 1 Title page including: student's name, academic unit's name, college, university, date of submission, degree name, committee names with Chair indicated. - 2 Abstract, approximately 100 words, describing the project. - 3 Table of contents - 4 List of illustrations - 5 Report text, explaining the project: genesis of the idea, brief review of literature, assumptions, justification, goals, methodology, results, conclusions.
 References must be footnoted where appropriate.
-Analytic drawings or illustrations should be included where appropriate. - 6 Bibliography, using standard form. - 7 Architectural program and site information. - Visual documentation of studio work: Good quality reproductions of drawings and photographs of models to meet the format size must be included for binding into the document.
+Analytic drawings or illustrations should be included where appropriate. - 6 Bibliography, using standard form. - 7 Architectural program and site information. - 8 Visual documentation of studio work: Good quality reproductions of drawings and photographs of models to meet the format size must be included for binding into the document.
 Original photo prints, pmt's, black and white, or color xeroxes may be used.
-No slides and no fold-out pages. - One Compact Disc (a minimum of 6 images) documenting the studio work is to be submitted separately.
-The CD is to be clearly labeled with your name, the title of the project, and the month and year of your graduation.
+No slides and no fold-out pages. - 9 A minimum of 6 images, documenting the studio work is to be submitted separately.
+Each image is to be clearly labeled with your name, the title of the project, and the month and year of your graduation.
 Image files must be TIFF format, 300 dpi minimum.

 All written materials must be typed.
-Use one side of the page only; number all text pages.
+Number all text pages.

-While a standard size $(8.5 \times 11 \text{ inches})$ page is preferred, other formats are possible.
-Minimum size is $4.25 \times 5.5$ inches and maximum size is $8.5 \times 14$ inches.
+While a standard size (8.5 x 11 inches) page is preferred, other formats are possible.
+Minimum size is 4.25×5.5 inches and maximum size is 8.5×14 inches.
 Whatever the format, allow a 1-inch margin on the binding side.
 Binding can be on either the long or the short edge.
 All pages must be the same size.